This article originally appeared on VICE US.

-A new Department of Justice-funded study of all mass shootings — killings of four or more people in a public place — since 1966 found that the shooters typically have an experience with childhood trauma, a personal crisis or specific grievance, and a “script” or examples that validate their feelings or provide a roadmap.
-And then there’s the fourth thing: access to a firearm.
+A new Department of Justice-funded study of all “mass murder” — killings of four or more people in a public place — since 1966 found that mass shooters typically have an experience with childhood trauma, a personal crisis or specific grievance, and a “script” or examples that validate their feelings or provide a roadmap.
+And then there’s the fourth thing: legal access to a firearm.

 The root cause of mass shootings is an intensely partisan debate, with one side blaming mental health and the others blaming guns.
 Researchers hope that the findings in the study could usher in a more holistic and evidence-based approach to the issue — and provide opportunities for policy action.